• Skip to primary navigation

 A Potentially Lucrative Prize

-Winners of the Betfair Hurdle may not win many races at the Cheltenham Festival, at least not following on from their initial success, but as the above table shows, many end up in the places.
+Winners of the William Hill Hurdle may not win many races at the Cheltenham Festival, at least not following on from their initial success, but as the above table shows, many end up in the places.
 That is quite impressive for a handicap race which has a knack of providing long odds winners.

-It’s very much a mixed bag in terms of odds of Betfair Hurdle winners.
-Between 2010 and 2022 five horses won who were either the favourite or joint favourite.
-The other eight winners went in at 6/1, 12/1, 16/1, 20/1, 17/2, 20/1 and 33/1 twice.
+It’s very much a mixed bag in terms of odds of William Hill Hurdle winners.
+Between 2010 and 2025 five horses won who were either the favourite or joint favourite.
+The other eleven winners went in at 9/2, 11/2, 6/1, 17/2, 9/1, 12/1, 16/1, 20/1, 20/1 and 33/1 twice.
 It’s little surprise that the winning favourites have had a better Cheltenham record than the longer priced horses.

 Other Races of Note at Newbury